nagasaisriya/nagasaisriya/README.md

 - 🔭 I’m currently working on ...
 Building an e-commerce website
 - 🌱 I’m currently learning ...
 ReactJS and Django
 - 👯 I’m looking to collaborate on ...
 Front-end technologies
 - 🤔 I’m looking for help with ...
-Firebase
+Google Cloud
 - 💬 Ask me about ...
 Algorithms and Data structures, Front-end web development
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/nagasaisriya/) | [Github](https://github.com/nagasaisriya)
 - 😄 Pronouns: ...
 She/Her